CosmoSailors/Dhruvtara/README.md

 # 🌟 DhruvTara

-🚀 **DhruvTara** is a location-based event-triggering app that notifies you, rings an alarm, or turns on your do not disturb mode, you when you reach a predefined location.
+**DhruvTara** is a location-based event-triggering app that notifies you, rings an alarm, or turns on your do not disturb mode, you when you reach a predefined location.
 Never worry about missing an important place, forgetting to turn your dnd on/off when you enter/exit a place such as the library ever again!

 ## 📌 Features

 - 📍 **Location-Based Alarms** - Get notified when you arrive at your destination.
-- 🔔 **Full-Screen Alarm** - A prominent alert with vibration and sound.
 - 🎛️ **Do Not Disturb (DND) Mode** - Enable/disable DND for specific locations.
-- 📌 **Current Location Selection** - Easily select your current location.
 - 🗑️ **Manage Locations** - Add, toggle, and remove locations effortlessly.

 ## 🛠️ Installation